What is the pricing for the Data Center version?

 All Confluence bottlenecks have been solved, notably the global limit, which was implemented a few months ago.

 We have noticed our upgrade tasks and REST resources use a single Hibernate session despite the "flush session" instruction that we perform at each saving point.
+There is no way around this.

 |Submitting results to Atlassian to get the DC certification.|